-There is a fine line we walk when it comes to being both friendly and confident with what our needs are as allergic reactors and parents of allergic reactors.
+There is a fine line we walk when it comes to being both friendly and confident with food allergies.
 We need people to listen and be respectful, but we want people to hear our needs and understand what we are saying.
 We also don’t want to come across in a way that will anger, worry or upset others.

 Over the years, a continuous question has come up, both for myself as well as for others that have asked me about their children with allergies.
 How can you inform people about the severity so that they understand without giving them the impression of being overcautious or dramatic?
 How do you handle uncomfortable situations with friends or family that just don’t “get it”?

 Here are my top three ways to be amiable yet assertive with food allergies.

 1. Be Kind & Keep Your Cool

 When we are already worried or uncomfortable about something, it is easy to lose our cool.
 In a moment of frustration, I can easily feel like I want to say words that I would later regret.
 I take a deep breath, realize who ever I am speaking to just does not understand and needs me to educate them, and then I do my best to do just that.